apache/druid/docs/operations/security-overview.md

 * Run Druid as an unprivileged Unix user.
 Do not run Druid as the root user.
    > **WARNING!** \
-   Druid administrator users have the same OS permissions as the Unix user account running Druid.
+   Druid administrators have the same OS permissions as the Unix user account running Druid.
+See [Authentication and authorization model](security-user-auth.md#authentication-and-authorization-model).
 If the Druid process is running under the OS root user account, then Druid administrators can read or write all files that the root account has access to, including sensitive files such as `/etc/passwd`.
 * Enable authentication to the Druid cluster for production environments and other environments that can be accessed by untrusted networks.
-* Do not expose the Druid Console without authentication on untrusted networks.
-Authenticated Druid Console users have the same permissions as the OS user running the Druid Console process.
+* Do not expose the Druid Console without authorization enabled.
+If authorization is not enabled, any user that has access to the web console will have the same permissions as the OS user running the Druid Console process.
-* Use an API gateway to restrict access from untrusted networks, create an allow list of specific APIs that your users need to access, and implement account lockout and throttling features.
+* Use an API gateway to
+  - Restrict access from untrusted networks
+  - Create an allow list of specific APIs that your users need to access
+  - Implement account lockout and throttling features.
 * When possible, use firewall and other network layer filtering to only expose Druid services and ports specifically required for your use case.
 For example, only expose Broker ports to downstream applications that execute queries.
 You can limit access to a specific IP address or IP range to further tighten and enhance security.
 * Only grant `STATE READ`, `STATE WRITE`, and `DATASOURCE WRITE` permissions to highly-trusted users.
 These permissions allows users to access resources on behalf of the Druid server process regardless of the datasource.
 * If your Druid client application allows less-trusted users to control the input source or firehose of an ingestion task, validate the URLs from the users.
 It is possible to point unchecked URLs to other locations and resources within your network or local file system.